-While stocks are overall productive, many players have lost access to historically important fishing grounds due to space competition with new ocean uses, compounding industry struggles to maintain consistent access to shifting stocks.
+While stocks are overall productive, many players have lost access to historically important fishing grounds due to space competition with new ocean uses, compounding industry struggles to maintain consistent access to shifting stocks and making it difficult to use accumulated local ecological knowledge.
 Extensive offshore wind and other ocean energy uses are changing access to traditional fishing grounds, so many fleets have shifted effort to less productive fishing grounds or expanded into previously un-fished areas.
 Shifts in the location of fishing effort combined with shifts in the range of marine species leads to changes in patterns of interactions with protected resources, which are now more difficult to predict.
-In some cases, increased interactions with whales and other protected species places further constraints on where fishing can occur.
+In some cases, increased interactions with whales and other protected species place further constraints on where fishing can occur.
 In addition, reduced available fishing area leads to increased user conflicts, between and among different gear types and between the fishing industry and adjacent uses.
 These changes have excluded participants who were unable or unwilling to modify their fishing practices.

 Several sources of stress have led East Coast fisheries to breaking point by 2040.
 Shifts in ocean currents and extreme weather events have tipped ecosystems out of balance.
 Major storms lead to more pollution and degraded habitats.
 Healthy stocks are scarce.
 Low abundance leads to reduced harvests and protected species regulations close several fishing grounds.
-Science is unable to help, as stock assessments cannot cope with such a changeable and volatile ecosystem.
+Science is unable to help, as stock assessment data cannot cope with such a changeable and volatile ecosystem.
+Even fishermen's local ecological knowledge is unreliable or irrelevant.
 Trust between stakeholders is in short supply, illustrated by fractious debates over the siting of offshore wind installations.
 Operators are forced to shift to lower trophic level species, and government support is needed to save a few selected fisheries.